Celestial317/agentic-knowledge-rag/README.md

 ---

-## 🚀 How to Use
+## 🚀 Usage Guide

-Run the agent using:
+To start the system, run:

 ```bash
 python main.py
 ```

-Then simply enter your query.
-The system will:
+Once running, you can input a natural language query.
+The agent will:

-* Detect the intent of your question
+* Interpret the intent of the query
-* Route it to arXiv (for research), Wikipedia (for general facts), or Tavily (for current events)
+* Route it to the appropriate data source (arXiv, Wikipedia, or Tavily)
-* Display a well-formatted answer in your terminal
+* Retrieve and format the response for terminal display

 ---

-## 💬 Example Session
+## 💬 Example Interaction

 ```
 Your query: